4-HO-DiPT: Legal status

+Canada

+4-HO-DiPT is not a controlled substance in Canada as of 2025.

 Finland

 Scheduled in government decree on psychoactive substances banned from the consumer market.

 Germany

 Scheduled in New Psychoactive Substances Act (NpSG).
 Use of covered substances is permitted only for industrial and scientific purposes.

 Sweden

 Sveriges riksdags health ministry Statens folkhälsoinstitut classified 4-HO-DiPT as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health) as of Mar 1, 2005, in their regulation SFS 2005:26 listed as 4-hydroxi-N,N-diisopropyltryptamin (4-HO-DIPT), making it illegal to sell or possess.

 United States

-4-HO-DiPT is not scheduled at the federal level in the United States, but it is possible that it could be considered an analog of 5-MeO-DiPT, in which case purchase, sale, or possession could be prosecuted under the Federal Analog Act.
+4-HO-DiPT is not scheduled at the federal level in the United States, but it is possible that it could be considered an analogue of psilocin (4-HO-DMT) or 5-MeO-DiPT, in which case purchase, sale, or possession could be prosecuted under the Federal Analog Act.
 The United States Drug Enforcement Administration (DEA) proposed scheduling 4-HO-DiPT in January 2022, but due to an effective public response, it withdrew its proposal in July 2022.